chromegng/ManualWalkthrough/docs/deployment/prerequisites/README.md

 ### Next Steps
-Once you have fullfilled the Prequisites, you are now ready to move onto [Deploying GnG!]().
+Once you have fullfilled the prerequisites, you are now ready to move onto [Deploying GnG!]().
 Please make sure you have the super admin account login information, "Billing Account ID" recorded, Oauth2ID, and software installed in order to move forward into deployment.